jmathai/elodie/README.md

 I only do 3 things.
 * Firstly I organize your existing collection of photos.
 * Second I help make it easy for all the photos you haven't taken yet to flow into the exact location they belong.
-* Third but not least I promise to do all this without a yucky propietary database that some colleagues of mine use.
+* Third but not least I promise to do all this without a yucky propietary database that some friends of mine use.

-*NOTE: make sure you've installed me and my friends before running the commands below.
+*NOTE: make sure you've installed everything I need before running the commands below.
 [Instructions](#install-everything-you-need) at the bottom of this page.*

 ## See me in action